adamrork/HybFilter/README.md

 ### Step 04: removeSamples

 To run `04_removeSamples.sh`, you must supply the PATH to your input data directory (the output directory provided in step 03), the PATH to the output directory you prefer your cleaned data to be written to, and the namelist file used by HybPiper.
-You must also supply a value between 0.00 and 1.00, which represents the proportion of loci each sample must have to have in order for its sequences to be retained in your output locus files.
+You must also supply a value between 0.00 and 1.00, which represents the proportion of loci each sample must have to have in order for its sequences to be retained in your output loci files.

 ```
 04_removeSamples.sh -i /PATH/TO/INPUT/DIRECTORY -o /PATH/TO/OUTPUT/DIRECTORY -n /PATH/TO/namelist.txt -p FLOAT